 In 2018, Seoul Korea created a program to overcome what the country calls “period poverty.”
 This incentive involved the placement of vending machines in the bathrooms of several libraries, museums, and youth centers.
 Kiosks offered free sanitary pads and tampons, so that women would not have to worry about cost.
 For young women living with financial insecurity, this simple solution can make a truly positive impact on the quality of their lives.

 Vending machines have come a long way since their earliest antiquated models.
 They’ve gone from selling packaged snacks and sodas at hotel lobbies and state fairs, to offering luxury goods on the streets of Paris.

 There’s no telling where the vending machine business will take us next, and with all the creativity and potential at hand, who knows what the future will bring?
-Whether you’re interested in starting your own unique vending business, or are just looking for a way to upgrade your existing machines, check out our website to discover how Nayax can help.
+Whether you’re interested in starting your own unique vending business, or are just looking for a way to upgrade your existing machines, contact us.